Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 methods from the selenium browser.
 For example, when you call the *type* method of the selenium object::

-    selenium.type("field-id","sting to type")
+    selenium.type("field-id","string to type")

-In backend (by the magic of Selenium-RC), the browser will actually **type** using the locator and the string you specified during the method call.
-So, summarizing, what for your code is just a regular object (with methods and properties), in backend it's making the real browser do things.
+In the backend (by the magic of Selenium-RC), the browser will actually **type** using the locator and the string you specified during the method call.
+So, summarizing, what for your code is just a regular object (with methods and properties), in backend, it's making the real browser do things.

 Retrieving and Reporting Results
 --------------------------------
-Each programming language has it's own testing framework which is used to run the tests.
-Everyone of them has it's own way of reporting the results and you'll surely find third-party libraries specially created for reporting test results in different formats as HTML or PDF.
+Each programming language has its own testing framework which is used to run the tests.
+Every one of them has its own way of reporting the results and you'll find third-party libraries specially created for reporting test results in different formats such as HTML or PDF.

 **Generating Test Reports for Java client driver:**